Good stretch or bad stretch?

 You see, the stretch itself is not good or bad, it is the way it is performed and who it is performed on, that makes it effective and safe, or ineffective and harmful.
 To place a particular stretch into a category of "Good" or "Bad" is foolish and dangerous.
 To label a stretch as "Good" gives people the impression that they can do that stretch whenever and however they want, and it will not cause them any problems.

 The specific requirements of the individual are important!

 Remember, stretches are neither good nor bad.
-Just like a motor vehicle, it is what you do with it that makes it good or bad.
-However, when choosing a stretch there are a number of precautions and "checks" you need to perform before giving that stretch the okay.
+Like a motor vehicle, it is what you do with it that makes it good or bad.
+However, when choosing a stretch, there are several precautions and "checks" you need to perform before giving that stretch the okay.

 Stretch gently and slowly.
 (Avoid bouncing).

 Let us take a look at one of the most controversial stretches ever performed and see how the above would be applied.

 The stretch in figure 1 causes many a person to go into a complete melt-down.
 It has a reputation as a dangerous, bad stretch and should be avoided at all costs.
 Even just thinking about this stretch may cause injury.